 And if you don’t start with the right tools — in this case, questions — then your final candidates may not end up being a good match for your company.
-But sometimes we can get stuck in a rut, relying on the same rotation of interview questions — ones that really don’t dig quite deep enough.
+But sometimes we rely on the same rotation of interview questions — ones that really don’t dig quite deep enough.

 So I asked a few of my clients — the restaurant owners and operators in the field — to submit their favorite dig deep interview questions used to weed out bad apple candidates.
 Here are their responses.

-- Think about a time when a coworker or customer become upset or angry with you.
+Think about a time when a coworker or customer becomes upset or angry with you.
 What emotions did you feel?
 What was the final resolution?

 Even when a candidate won’t work directly with customers, their behavior toward and relationships with coworkers ultimately affect the company and the final product or service.
 When you’re trying to build a solid, cohesive culture, knowing how candidates react when conflict inevitably flares up can go a long way to determining their fit within the organization.